-Staff recognizes the significant challenges of accommodating the required public square as well as supportive private development on this site, which meets the standards outlined in the Con-way Master Plan.
-Staff has now worked with two different design teams in an attempt to support approval of a proposed development for this site.
-The previous designs had some challenges, which resulted in recommendations of denial, as staff did not believe they were ready for approval.
+The Commission recognizes the significant challenges of accommodating the required public square as well as supportive private development on this site, which meets the standards outlined in the Con-way Master Plan.
+Staff and the Commission have now worked with two different design teams in an attempt to support approval of a proposed development for this site.
+The previous designs had some challenges, which resulted in recommendations of denial, as staff and the Commission did not believe they were ready for approval.
 The current proposed design has made significant strides in working through the challenges of this site combined with market realities of developing a proposal that is financially feasible and ensures the development of three open spaces for public use.

-While staff and the Commission previously encouraged that a development of lesser intensity be developed on this site, it has since become more clear that a higher level of intensity is needed to support the development of the required open spaces on site.
+While staff and the Commission previously encouraged the applicant explore a development of lesser intensity be developed on this site, it has since become clearer that a higher level of intensity is needed to support the development of the required open spaces on site.
 That said, the proposed level of development on the site remains within the maximum 3:1 FAR limit of the Con-way Master Plan area.

 The proposed design fits with the desired character of the neighborhood, is of good quality, and will provide a substantial public square for individuals and groups to gather for programmed and un-programmed events.
-The revised design is substantially improved over prior designs and has been found to meet the intent of the Master Plan.
+The revised site design is substantially improved over prior designs and has been found to meet the intent of the Master Plan.

 The design review process exists to promote the conservation, enhancement, and continued vitality of areas of the City with special scenic, architectural, or cultural value.
-The proposal meets the applicable design guidelines, Modification criteria.
-With regard to the Adjustment criteria, the applicable approval criteria are met with the exception of #3, which must be verified by PBOT; therefore, these criteria are not yet met but pending PBOT approval, these criteria will be met.
+The proposal meets the applicable design guidelines, Modification criteria and Adjustment criteria, and therefore warrants approval.